 https://accounts.google.com/o/oauth2/v2/auth? response_type=token& client_id=[MY_CLIENT_ID].apps.googleusercontent.com& scope=https://www.googleapis.com/auth/cloud-platform& redirect_uri=[MY_REDIRECT_URI]

-[MY_CLIENT_ID]is a Client ID from one of your credentials in the Cloud Platform Console.
+[MY_CLIENT_ID]is a Client ID from one of your credentials in the GCP Console.

-[MY_REDIRECT_URI]is the corresponding Authorized redirect URIs from the same credential in the Cloud Platform Console.
+[MY_REDIRECT_URI]is the corresponding Authorized redirect URIs from the same credential in the GCP Console.
 If no redirect URI is specified, you must specify a trusted URI, for example

 https://www.google.com.
 The redirect URI defines where the HTTP response is sent.
 For production, you must specify your application's auth endpoint, which handles responses from the OAuth 2.0 server.
 For more information, see Using OAuth 2.0 for Web Server Applications.